elburb/dn42regsrv/README.md

   basic web applications utilising the API (such as the included DN42 Registry Explorer)
 * Automatic pull from the DN42 git repository to keep the registry up to date
 * Includes a responsive web app for exploring the registry
+* API endpoints for ROA data in JSON, and bird formats

 ## Building